zhiburt/tabled/README.md

 ### Concat

-You can concatanate 2 tables using `Concat`.
+You can concatenate 2 tables using `Concat`.
 It will stick 2 tables together either vertically or horizontally.

-The example below show the result of horizontal concat of primarily table of this file.
+The example below shows the result of horizontal concat of the primary table of this file.

 ```rust
 use tabled::settings::Concat;